Improve your early years practice

 “If you want to play with the car, show me the car visual.
 Where is the car?
 Can you give me the car visual?”

-In fact, it is typically older GLP children who get most “stuck” in their speech as they have racked up more time with our “traditional,” well-meaning but greatly mismatched approaches.
-They might have a toolbox of functional phrases but in the words of Marge Blanc, “We have failed to consider that the functional phrases we have taught might actually interfere with [their] potential to develop language competence.”
+In fact, it is typically older GLP children who get most “stuck” in their speech as they have racked up more time with our “traditional,” well-meaning but greatly mismatched, approaches.
+They might have a toolbox of functional phrases but in the words of Marge Blanc :

 (Natural Language Acquisition on the Autism Spectrum, Marge Blanc.
 Page 8 published in 2012)

-Gestalt language processing is not a disorder, nor is it a diagnosis.
+Gestalt Language Processing is not a disorder, nor is it a diagnosis.
 It does not need to be fixed or cured - it simply needs to be understood.

 This article was co-written by David Cahn and Kerry Murphy.
 We have backgrounds in early childhood education and identify as neurodivergent.
 We are keen to broaden understanding of GLP across different contexts, and we also recognise that this must be done through an intersectional lens that recognises speech, language and communication development as influenced by a range of environmental factors and experiences.